KGVL

-KGVL (1400 AM, "EZ Rock 105.9") is a radio station broadcasting a classic hits format located in Greenville, Texas, United States.
+KGVL (1400 AM) is a radio station broadcasting a sports radio format located in Greenville, Texas, United States.
 The station is currently owned by Christie Lynn Tate and Jonathan Tate Ellis, through licensee E Radio Network, LLC.
 KGVL also retransmits its signal on 105.9 FM K290AP, which is licensed to Commerce.

 History

 KGVL signed on in 1946 on 1400 kHz in Greenville Texas.
 The facility was built by legendary broadcast engineer Truett Kimzey, who in the early 1930s gained fame as the original announcer for the Light Crust Doughboys on KFJZ in Fort Worth ("The Light Crust Doughboys are on the air!") and was one of the earliest engineers to transmit experimental television broadcasts.
 KGVL originally operated as a "full-service" station, with middle-of-the-road music, local news and sports, live coverage of local events, and Mutual Network and Texas State Network programming.
 The station's primary owner was Leo Hackney, who managed the station into the 1980s.

 The station was formerly owned by Cumulus Media, and was sold to Hunt County Radio, LLC.
 On October 17, 2017, Hunt County Radio contracted to sell KGVL and KIKT to E Radio Network, LLC in an all-cash transaction.
-The sale was consummated on March 14, 2018 at a price of $500,000.
-KGVL is the only radio station in the Dallas-Fort Worth area to air American Top 40 with Casey Kasem (the 1970's or 1980's).
+The sale was consummated on March 14, 2018 at a price of $550,000.

+On December 5, 2023, it was announced that the station will flip its format to sports under the ESPN Radio affiliation after the holiday season, and would eventually become the first ESPN Radio station in the metroplex since KESN dropped the format in March 2022.